Pablo Infante: Ponferradina

 On 13 July 2014, after a nine-year spell at the Estadio Municipal de Anduva, Infante signed a one-year deal with fellow second-division SD Ponferradina.
 He scored four times from 32 appearances in his debut campaign, adding seven assists for the seventh-placed team.

 Personal life

-After numerous media interviews in Spain, it emerged that Infante spent years refusing offers from club in higher divisions due to his work as director of a bank branch, located 50 kilometers from Mirandés' facilities.
+After numerous media interviews in Spain, it emerged that Infante spent years refusing offers from clubs in higher divisions due to his work as director of a bank branch, located 50 kilometers from Mirandés' facilities.

-He was a graduate in Business Administration from the University of Burgos, and played the vast majority of his career in teams in the Province of Burgos.
+He was a graduate in business administration from the University of Burgos, and spent the vast majority of his career in teams in the Province of Burgos.